 - The desert sun is notorious for a reason.
 When picking your venue, pay extra close attention to which direction your guests will be facing for the ceremony.
 Golden hour photos are gorgeous, but not at the expense of your family and friend’s vision!
 Also keep an eye out for areas to add shade.
 Guests will congregate around the shady areas, so make it purposeful with a fun lounge area!

 - Most people only think about the desert heat, but at certain times of the year, the temperature can change drastically from day to night.
 When the sun sets on your desert wedding, be sure to have plenty of heat sources – especially if you’re planning on an outdoor reception.
 Think about having blankets or shawls available for the ladies.
+Sprinkle a few throw blankets like this or this throughout your reception area so guests can easily grab one.
 Or try a tequila bar to keep your guests warm from the inside out!